Lighting and Rendering

 Light portals are used in conjunction with Skydome lights.
 They help to reduce noise for interior scenes, where the light comes in through relatively small openings.
 Instead of emitting light, they can guide Skydome light sampling.
 Light portals must cover all windows, doors, and other openings through which Skydome light enters the scene.
 If you are using light portals, set the portal mode parameter attribute inside the Skydome light so the light portals work as expected.

-Each of Maya’s lights are created to perform different lighting tasks, each has its own attributes which are explored further in the following videos.
+Each of Maya’s lights are created to perform different lighting tasks and have individual attributes, which are explored further in the following playlist.

 [ADD IMAGE'S ALT TEXT]